-This information influences the throughput which can be processed (i.e. the size the of message ingested into the system); more messages require more CPU.
+This information determines the throughput which can be processed, such as the size the of messages entered into the system.
+More messages require more CPU.

-(1) and (5) inform the size and number of messages.
+(1) and (5) designate the size and number of messages.

-Determine number of partitions targeting MB range partitions because Blob storage works best for partition sizes between 1MB and 1GB.
+Determine number of partitions targeting MB range partitions, as Blob storage works best for partition sizes between 1MB and 1GB.

 Partition by HEREtile to optimize distributed processing.

-Optimize speed and efficiency of processing by efficient caching; can load different parts of the map to different processing nodes all based on HEREtile.
+Optimize speed and efficiency of processing by efficient caching, which can load different parts of the map to different processing nodes, and are based on HEREtile.

-Partition by time for easy management of time sensitive data.
+Partition by time to easily manage time sensitive data.